White pipe clay: Devotional figures

-In archaeological digs in the Netherlands, small white devotional figurines have been found, but more importantly, several recent digs in cities have uncovered the molds used to press these small figurines.
+In archaeological digs in the Netherlands, small white devotional figurines have been found, and several digs in cities have uncovered the moulds used to press these small figurines.
 Forty figurines and twenty-eight parts of figurines were discovered on the Oude Varkenmarkt in Leiden in a cesspit dating to the middle of the 15th century.

-Goudse pijp
+Pipes

+The name comes from the most common usage of white pipe clay, tobacco pipes.

-The Gouda pipe was a long-stemmed white tobacco pipe made in Gouda in the same way as the old figurines in a pressed mold.
+The Gouda pipe (Goudse pijp) was a long-stemmed white tobacco pipe made in Gouda in the same way as the old figurines in a pressed mould.
 They became popular with the import of tobacco through the Dutch East India Company and later the Dutch West India Company.
 The pipes can be seen in a number of 17th-century paintings and are regularly found in archaeological digs in the Netherlands.
 They were continuously produced up to the 20th century.